UTK7994/learning-notes/books/designing-data-intensive-applications.md

 Coming back to reading again : We generally have lot of data for which HDD/Commodity hardware is suitable.
 While reading , we use to right in WAL, which does not write to memory but HDD in track fashion (sector then next sector on the same track so as the spinning of HDD-pointer is minimum).
 Hence LSM is used where write-throughput is too high.

 The above article on LSM is sufficient to understand the lSM tree. _Rest LSM description can be ignored_

-**Row vs Column database**

-_Row Database_ : As rows are genrally smaller than column, in each sector, row is saved and either fully or internal space is left (internal fragmentation).
-So if column is to be read, each sector is iterated over and data is pulled to memory, out of which only 1 attribute is read, leading to lot of IO ops. eg ABC are 3 columns and r1 r2 and r3 are 3 rows. for each row , ABC are fulled and B is read so wastage of IO for pulling A and C for r1 r2 and r3 occured.
-It was due to fact that ABC are stored sector wise.
-Also row oriented data may not have same type of data, hence no compressio possible by OS.
-OLTP.

-_Column Database_: As the column is treated as row, the whole column will be filled in sector and next sector so all the sectors we load are fully loaded in memory.
-So any IO op, will load usable data in memory.
-Also when we have similar kind of data in 1 sector, OS uses data-compression to resize.
-Writing to the column database involves break down of row, into attributes and writing each attribute to the sector where the last pointer was.
-OLAP.

-**Data Warehousing**

-We have a staging area where data from OLTP is transformed into OLAP in batch processing manner, periodically.

-**Materialized view**

 ==========================================================================================